jessicarush/javascript-notes/functions.md

 ## Scope (*lexical scope*)

-Scope exists as a way to control the visibilty and lifetime of variables and paramters.
+Scope exists as a way to control the visibility and lifetime of variables and parameters.
 This is important in programming as it reduces naming collisions and provides automatic memory management.

 Each function has its own scope.
 Only code inside the function can access the function's *scoped variables* (variables declared within the function).
 Variable names must be unique within the same scope, but *can* be the same in different scopes.
 For example: